course page main image

 Overview

-Therapeutic Radiography is a rewarding career that is challenging and has a combination of science, technology and patient care.
+Therapeutic Radiography is a challenging but immensely rewarding career, which involves a combination of science, technology and patient care.
 Our radiotherapy course will teach you to work with patients of all ages, to help relieve and/or cure the symptoms of their cancer.

 On qualification, you will be entitled to apply for registration with the regulator, the Health and Care Professions Council (the HCPC), to gain registered practitioner status and be able to practice in the UK either within the NHS or the private sector.